CarolineVHK/Immo-Eliza-ML-Pricers/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the program using `predict.py`

- This will execute the model, loading data from a [previous project](https://github.com/bear-revels/immo-eliza-scraping-Python_Pricers.git), cleaning it, adding population density information, and generating two CSV files (`preprocessed_data.csv` and `prediction_data.csv`) in the `data` folder.
+ This will execute the model, loading data `new_data.csv`, cleaning it, handling missing values and preproces the data for the model.
+When the model is finished a new csv-file called `predictions_new_data.csv` will be created and automatically open for you.

 ## Contributing